Paisabazaar app Today!

 Step 2: Click on the “Activate UAN” option present in the right corner of the page

-Step 3: As the EPF member home dashboard opens up, enter your UAN/member ID along with your Aadhaar number, name, date of birth, and mobile number according to EPFO records
+Step 3: Enter your UAN/member ID, Aadhaar number, name, date of birth, and mobile number

-Step 4: Enter the captcha code and get an authorization PIN on your mobile number registered with EPFO
+Step 4: Enter the captcha code and get an authorisation PIN on your mobile number registered with EPFO

 Step 5: Use the One Time Password (OTP) to validate and activate the UAN online

-Step 2: As the new page opens up, under the section of ‘Manage’, click on KYC from the dropdown menu
+Step 2: As the new page opens up, under the ‘Manage’ section, click on KYC from the dropdown menu.

-Step 3: Update the details like name and number of PAN, Aadhar, Bank documents, etc.
+Step 3: Update details like name, PAN, Aadhar, bank documents, etc.

-Step 4: Save it and it will show as Pending KYC as long as it is verified from the other end
+Step 4: Save it and it will show as Pending KYC until it is verified from the other end.

 A member can check the EPF balance accumulated in the account online by following these simple steps:

-Step 4: Now enter your ‘UAN’, password and captcha code and login to your EPF account
+Step 4: Now enter your UAN, password, captcha code and the OTP that you receive on your registered mobile number and login to your EPF account (that is, for EPF passbook login)

 The member can also check his EPF balance by sending an SMS to ‘7738299899‘ in the format EPFOHO <UAN> ENG

-EPF balance check can also be done by giving a missed call on the EPF balance check number- 011-22901406.
+EPF passbook balance check can also be done by giving a missed call on the EPF balance check number- 9966044425

 Read in Detail: How to Check EPF Balance

-Different EPF forms are mandatory for all activities that employees wish to undertake in their accounts; the activities include registration, withdrawal, transfer of PF, availing loans from an existing EPF account or for any other reason.
+Different EPF forms are mandatory for diferent activities that employees wish to undertake in their accounts.
+These activities include registration, withdrawal, transfer of PF, availing loans from an existing EPF account or for any other reason.

 Follow the steps given below to fill the EPF withdrawal form and initiate a claim online:-

-Step 1– Sign in to the UAN Member Portal with your UAN and Password.
+Step 1: Sign in to the UAN Member Portal with your UAN, password and the OTP that you receive on your registered mobile number.

 It is worth noting that all options for which the employee is not eligible for withdrawal will be mentioned in red.

-Step 8 – Tick on the certification and submit your application
+Step 8: Tick the certification and submit your application

 SMS notification will be sent to your mobile number registered with EPFO.
 Once the claim is processed, the amount will be transferred to your bank account.
 Although no formal time limit has been provided by the EPFO, the money usually gets credited within 15-20 days.